tim0git/terraform-aws-gameday-template/README.md

 You can fix the changes in the console or run the make commands for the specific resource and terraform will resolve the drift.

 Alternatively AWS offer a service that can help diagnose network issues.
 Search in the console for Reach Analyser, it takes a few minutes to become familiar with but once you have used it a few times you will have full control over your network.

+#### Terraform local cache

+If you need to remove local cache files and state lock then the below commands will recursively find these and remove them.

+`find . -type f -name ".terraform.lock.hcl" -prune -exec rm -rf {} \;`

+`find . -type d -name ".terragrunt-cache" -prune -exec rm -rf {} \;`

 ------------------------------------------------------------------------------------------------------------------------------
 ### TODO